Reasonable Salary For S-Corporations

 Businesses that elect to be taxed as S-corporations by the IRS are required to pay owners a reasonable salary.
 Opinions differ as to what is reasonable and what is not, and many business owners wonder what will happen if the salaries they draw from their S-corps do not meet the IRS definitions.

-The IRS does not provide specific guidelines for what is considered reasonable.
+The IRS does not provide specific guidelines for what is considered reasonable salary for an S-corporation.
 However, various courts have ruled on the issue, and the following factors have been used to determine reasonable compensation:

 - Training and Experience